numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - We would do velocity (in m/s) * time passed (in s), to get the distance traveled (in m)
         - We could visualize this product (the distance) as an area of a parallelogram (for example 10m/s x 8s, corresponding to an area of 80m)
     - But in this case the velocity is not constant; it's changing at every instant
-        - We can think of it as changing only at a few points, staying static for the first second and then suddenly discontinuously jumping to a constant 7m/s for the next second, and so on, with discontinuous jumps to portions of constant velocity
+        - We can think of it as changing only at a few points, staying static for the first second and then suddenly jumping to a constant 7m/s for the next second, and so on, with discontinuous jumps to portions of constant velocity
-        - We could just compute the distance traveled on each interval by multiplying the constant velocity on that interval * change in time (for example 7m/s * 1s) and then just add all of those up
+        - We could just compute the distance traveled on each interval by multiplying the constant velocity on that interval * change in time (for example 7m/s * 1s) and then just add them all up
-        - Let's approximate the velocity function as if it was constant on a bunch of intervals, and refine this approximation to lead us to something more precise
+        - So let's approximate the velocity function as if it was constant on a bunch of intervals, and refine this approximation to lead us to something more precise

 - The process:
     - Chop up the time x-axis between 0 and 8 seconds, into many small intervals, each with some little width dt, something like 0.25 seconds